TacticExpert/TacticExpert-main/README.md

 ## Acknowledgements
-You may refer to the related work that serves as foundations for our framework and code repository, [Vicuna](https://github.com/lm-sys/FastChat).
-We also partially draw inspirations from [GraphGPT](https://github.com/HKUDS/GraphGPT).
-The design of our system deployment was inspired by [gradio](https://www.gradio.app) and [Baize](https://huggingface.co/spaces/project-baize/chat-with-baize).
-Thanks for their wonderful works.
+You may refer to the related works that serves as foundations for TacticExpert, [Vicuna](https://github.com/lm-sys/FastChat) and [GraphGPT](https://github.com/HKUDS/GraphGPT).
+Thanks for their great works.